L1apps/taskbox/about.md

 *   **Custom Order:** Toggle the "Box List" icon to enable manual sorting.
 Use Up/Down arrows to reorder tasks exactly as you wish.
 (Note: Custom Sort is disabled in most Global Views).
 *   **Importance:** Click the flag icon to cycle through Low (Gray), Medium (Yellow), and High (Red) importance.
 *   **Pin:** Click the pin icon to stick the task to the top of the list, regardless of sorting.
-*   **Dependencies:** Use the dropdown on the right of a task to select a prerequisite.
-You cannot complete a task until its dependency is finished.
+*   **Task Relationships:** Use the dropdown on the right of a task to select a Parent Task.
+A Parent Task becomes a container for sub-tasks and cannot be completed until all its children are finished.
 *   **Copy/Move:** Hover over a task description and click the "Copy" icon (two sheets of paper) to copy or move the task to another list.
 *   **Print:** Click the printer icon in the toolbar.
 This generates a minimalist checklist view suitable for physical printing.
 It hides all UI chrome and ensures content flows across multiple pages correctly.